Body found in Lake Hartwell - NewsBreak

 Body found in Lake Hartwell

-ANDERSON COUNTY, South Carolina (WSPA) – A body was found Friday morning in Lake Hartwell.
+ANDERSON COUNTY, S.C.
+(WSPA) – A body was found Friday morning in Lake Hartwell.

 According to the Anderson County Sheriff’s Office, the body was found in the water close to Darwin Wright Park.